 This guide provides essential information for dealers looking to offer car consignment services in Texas.
 Understanding these requirements helps ensure compliance with state regulations.

-Car consignment in Texas is legal, but dealers must follow specific state rules designed to protect both sellers and buyers.
-These include written agreements, proper handling of titles and odometers, clear fee disclosures, and lien payoff procedures.
-Understanding these requirements helps ensure a safe and profitable consignment process.
+Car consignment in Texas is legal, but dealers must follow specific state rules designed to protect sellers and buyers.
+These Texas car consignment rules, dealer requirements, and best practices (updated for 2025) cover written agreements, title handling, lien payoff, insurance, and fee disclosure.

 Only licensed motor vehicle dealers may legally consign and sell vehicles in Texas.